 The College of Professional Studies at Kentucky State University offers undergraduate programs that prepare students to combine their broad liberal backgrounds with specialized training that applies both in their everyday lives and in their technical and social-service careers.
-The College offers coursework leading to baccalaureate degrees in the fields of Criminal Justice, Education, Nursing, Public Administration, and Social Work.
-The College also offers Masters Degrees in Public Administration and Special Education.
+The College offers coursework leading to baccalaureate degrees in the fields of:

-The School of Public Administration, Social Work and Criminal Justice offers three undergraduate degrees and a Master of Public Administration.
-Criminal Justice and Social Work programs are geared toward addressing human needs.
-Each is designed to prepare students to help remedy social problems involving individuals, families and groups in the public and private sectors.
+The School of Public Administration & Social Work offers three undergraduate degrees and a Master of Public Administration.
+Social Work programs is geared toward addressing human needs.
+Each is designed to prepare students to help remedy social problems involving individuals, families, and groups in the public and private sectors.
 Programs within the area of Applied Human Sciences focus on the welfare of the family.

 The University’s Liberal Studies Requirements strengthen all baccalaureate programs within the College and are compatible with the requirements of the National Council for the Accreditation of Teachers Education (NCATE), the Kentucky Education Professional Standards (EPSB), and the National Association of Schools of Public Affairs and Public Administration (NASPA), and the Council on Social Work Education.

 Support is available to develop articulation agreements with the community colleges to provide a seamless education transition to KSU in an effort to provide duplication of coursework and ensure that students are adequately prepared to enter KSU programs.

 Interested students should contact the Dean of the College of Professional Studies at (502) 597-6105.